kb3gtn/BladeRF_Setup_Instructions/README.md

 > mv bladeRF_fw_lastest.img bladeRF.img

 ## test it out
-Before things will work, you will probably need to logout and log backin.
+Before things will work, you will probably need to logout and log back in.
-when you log back in, connect up the BladeRF and running bladeRF-CLI -i.
+when you log back in, connect up the BladeRF and try running "bladeRF-CLI -i".
 It should load an FPGA image and give you a prompt.
 At the prompt type 'print' to get the SDR's configuration.

+End.